Q: What are the admission requirements?

 - A GPA of 2.0

-- Have graduated from a state approved and nationally accredited nursing
+- An earned diploma or associate degree in nursing from a state approved, nationally accredited nursing program.

-- Hold a current unencumbered registered nursing license in Massachusetts.
+- Hold a current unencumbered registered nursing license.

 - Becker College will honor the Massachusetts Department of Higher Education nursing education transfer policy which can be found at the following link. http://www.mass.edu/forstufam/transfer/transfernursing_implementation.asp